audriga/roundcube-jmap/README.md

 The following data types are currently supported by the JMAP Plugin for Roundcube:

-* Contacts over the JMAP for Contacts protocol
+* Signatures over the [JMAP for Mail](https://www.rfc-editor.org/rfc/rfc8621) protocol
-* Calendars over the JMAP for Calendars protocol, built on top of the [JSCalendar](https://tools.ietf.org/html/draft-ietf-calext-jscalendar-32) format
+* Contacts over the JMAP for Contacts based on JSContact protocol (see https://www.audriga.eu/jmap/jscontact/ )

 ## Installation
 1. Run `make` to initialize the project for the default PHP version (8.1).
 Use other build targets (e.g. `make php56_mode` or `make php70_mode`) instead, in case you are using a different version.